Resume Format Guide (with Examples)

-A functional resume is best if you have multiple gaps in employment, are shifting careers with little to no experience in the industry in which you’re applying or if you’re re-entering the workforce after a lengthy break.
+A functional resume is best if you have multiple gaps in employment, are shifting careers with little to no experience in the industry in which you are applying or if you are re-entering the workforce after a lengthy break.

 In some cases, a functional resume might be too limiting.
 If you have some experience and few or no gaps in your employment history, a combination resume might be the right choice.

 A combination resume is a blend of the chronological and functional resume types.
 This resume format allows you to emphasise both your work experience and relevant skills.
-Because your skills and employment history will consume most of your resume space, you may need to eliminate optional sections such as volunteer work or special interests.
+Because your skills and employment history consume most of your resume space, you may be required to eliminate optional sections such as volunteer work or special interests.

 A combination resume format usually includes the following information in this order:

-The combination resume is a more flexible format so you should list either your skills or your work experience first depending on which you consider more important for the role.
-For example, if you have many unique skills that are especially valuable to the industry in which you’re applying for work, you might consider listing them above your work experience.
+The combination resume is a more flexible format so you are required to list either your skills or your work experience first depending on which you consider more important for the role.
+For example, if you have many unique skills that are especially valuable to the industry in which you are applying for work, you might consider listing them above your work experience.
 It can also be helpful to look for clues in the job posting to understand what is most important for the employer in an ideal candidate.

 The goal of formatting your resume is to create a professional-looking, easy to read document.
-Employers have only a short time to look through your resume so your formatting decisions should make information clear and easy to find.
-If you are formatting an existing resume, you might need to adjust certain words or phrases to ensure it is still easy to read after you applied formatting changes.
+Employers have only a short time to look through your resume so your formatting decisions are required to make information clear and easy to find.
+If you are formatting an existing resume, you might require to adjust certain words or phrases to ensure it is still easy to read after you applied formatting changes.
 If you are formatting a resume before you write it, be sure to pay attention to how the information looks on the page and adjust as needed.